Generated Factories

 Accessor

-Besides factories, Nette can also generate so called accessors.
-Accessor is an object with get() method returning a particular service from the DI container.
-Multiple get() calls will always return the same instance.
+Besides factories, Nette can also generate so-called accessors.
+These are objects with a get() method that returns a specific service from the DI container.
+Repeated calls to get() always return the same instance.

 How to create an accessor?
-Write an interface only and Nette DI will generate the implementation.
-The interface must have exactly one method called get and must declare the return type:
+Just write an interface, and Nette DI will generate the implementation.
+The interface must have exactly one method named get and declare the return type:

 interface PDOAccessor